17 Aug Job Seekers, Here are 6 Candidate Red Flags Recruiters Look Out For

 - Voice: usage of active voice – studies show that low and average performers often use the passive voice 40%–50% more than high performers.

-The use of vague languages, such as “familiar with” or “participated in,” could imply the candidate didn’t actually work on the project or they simply assisted in some way, courtesy to a LinkedIn research.
+The use of vague languages, such as “familiar with” or “participated in,” could imply the candidate didn’t actually work on the project or they simply assisted in some way, courtesy to a LinkedIn research (This Business Insider article has 36 words and phrases you should never include on your résumé).

 Unprofessional profile photo